syncfusion-content/wpf-docs/wpf/OLAP-Client/Paging.md

 ---
 layout: post
-title: Paging | OLAP Client | Syncfusion
+title: Paging in WPF Olap Client control | Syncfusion
-description: Support to load and render the large amount of data without any performance constraint in OLAP Client control.
+description: Learn about Paging support in Syncfusion WPF Olap Client control and more.
 platform: wpf
 control: OLAP Client
 documentation: ug
 ---

-# Paging
+# Paging in WPF Olap Client

 Paging in the OLAP client supports you to load and render the large amount of data without any performance constraint.